Mijo-Software/Life-Lab/README.md

 # Life-Lab
-Game of Life application in C#
+Game of Life simulation in C#